WARC Prize for Asian Strategy 2017 - Winners announced

 Close to 200 submissions from 17 countries across Asia were judged by a panel (www.warc.com/asiaprize.prize) of 25 agency- and client-side professionals.
 16 campaigns for global and local brands have been selected as winners, showcasing the region's smartest thinking and highlighting breakthrough ideas.
 The jury awarded one Grand Prix, five Golds, five Silvers and five Bronzes.

-India leads the way with 10 awards, including a Gold, which also ran in Pakistan.
-China won three awards; and Hong Kong, Japan, and The Philippines earned one each.
+India leads the way with 11 awards, including a Gold, which also ran in Pakistan.
+China won two awards; and Hong Kong, Japan, and The Philippines earned one each.

 Additionally, five special awards were given honouring specific areas of excellence: The Market Pioneer Award, The Research Excellence Award, The Channel Thinking Award, The Local Hero Award and The Asia First Award.